dotnet/roslyn/docs/features/patterns.md

 The *match-expression* is not allowed as an *expression-statement*.

-The type of the *match-expression* is the *least common type* of the expressions appearing to the right of the `:` tokens of the *match section*s.
+The type of the *match-expression* is the *best common type* of the expressions appearing to the right of the `:` tokens of the *match section*s.

 It is an error if the compiler can prove (using a set of techniques that has not yet been specified) that some *match-section*'s pattern cannot affect the result because some previous pattern will always match.